Restaurants, Trattorias, and Osterias

 Italy restaurants, trattorias, and osterias

-When you’re searching for dining options in Italy, there are essentially three types of restaurants in Italy: restaurants, trattorias, and osterias, although markets, food halls, food specialty shops, bars, and enotecas specializing in regional Italian wines are abundant in nearly every town and city.
+When you’re searching for dining options in Italy, there are essentially three types of restaurants in Italy: restaurants, trattorias, and osterias, although markets, food halls, food specialty shops, bars, and enotecas specializing in regional Italian wines are in nearly every town and city.

-You can expect a menu of the chef’s creations for the day, often a sommelier, linen tablecloths and napkins, an appropriate amount of silverware for a meal from the antipasto through both main courses, and hopefully service matching the price.
+Restaurants are typically the more formal and usually more expensive establishments than the other two.
+You can expect a menu of the chef’s creations for the day, often a sommelier, linen tablecloths and napkins, along with the requisite amount of silverware for everything from the antipasto through main courses and hopefully service that matches the price.

-Top Restaurants in Italy
+Unique Restaurants to Try in Italy